 ‘It looks like a moth?’ said Hedy.

-Liana obviously felt compelled to change the subject.
+Liana felt compelled to change the subject.
 ‘Does anyone want another drink?’

 Liana glanced at me.
 ‘Are you coming?’